Via di Settebagni 354, Rome, Italy

 By Mia Castellano

-In a place known for its heavy influence of Catholicism, this statue stands out from others found in this great “Eternal City.”
-Rather than the typical depiction of Christ on the cross, or with the Virgin Mary, at the Visitors’ Center, we see the Savior as He is today: living and resurrected.
+In a place known for depictions of Christ on the cross, this statue stands out to me.
+We see the Savior as He is today: living and resurrected.
 With the prints still in His hands and His feet, we see that rather than being overcome by it all on the cross, the Savior of the World truly overcame it all.
-The message that Jesus Christ rose again on the third day and lives today brings peace and hope to a world that needs it.
+The message that Jesus Christ rose again and lives today brings peace and hope to a world that needs it.
 As the Living Son of the Living God, He invites us to come and partake of His hope.
 He invites us to use that hope, and He invites us to share it.

 We invite you to come and see, come and feel, and come and understand the spirit of hope that can be felt at the Rome Italy Visitors’ Center.
 Because the Savior descended below all things, there is hope found in the Gospel of Jesus Christ.
 He will lift us above all things.